 Run the workflow

 You are now able to select batch input for your custom workflow and configure auto-save for your outputs.
-It’s time to run it.
-The STUDIO will iterate over all elements (image, video or volume) contained in the batch input, apply the chain of algorithms and save selected outputs automatically.
+It's time to run it.
+The STUDIO will iterate over all elements (images, videos, or volumes) contained in the batch input, apply the chain of algorithms, and automatically save the selected outputs.

-Note: the STUDIO does not launch Batch Processing through parallel jobs for optimization.
-However, each algorithm in the workflow may use multi-processing techniques and GPU optimizations.
+Note: The STUDIO does not launch Batch Processing through parallel jobs for optimization.
+However, each algorithm in the workflow may utilize multiprocessing techniques and GPU optimizations.